digimat/digimat-saia/README.rst

 ==============

 The EtherSBus is mainly an UDP encapsulated version of the serial SAIA S-Bus.
 The EtherSBus is `natively implemented <https://www.sbc-support.com/fr/product-category/communication-protocols/>`_ in any SAIA nodes having a LAN port, providing a very easy way to exchange (read/write) information with 3rd party devices.
+Using native S-Bus protocol instead of something more *standard* like Modbus/IP or BACnet/IP has some advantages

+* No (or very few) setup is needed on the existing SAIA CPUs (means no or very few additional costs)
+* Mapping SAIA variables to Modbus/BACnet variables require additional specific config and hardware ressources that you may not have
+* Data communication using more sophisticated protocols like BACnet use more encapsulation around exchanged data.
+Using EtherSBus is more *lightweight* and efficient.

 The digimat.saia module was mainly created to partially explore the S-Bus mecanisms on Raspberry Pi devices before starting a deeper implementation on our `Digimat <https://www.st-sa.ch/digimat.html>`_ HVAC BMS infrastructure.

 At this time, we don't have access to any S-Bus or EtherSBus protocol official specifications.
 If you own such documentation, please forward it to us (fhess@st-sa.ch), as SAIA doesn't want to provide it ;( If you need to learn about this protocol,